noamurphy/lighthouse-data-notes/README.md

 # Noah's Notes
+## Summary
-Notes for Lighthouse Labs Data Science bootcamp
+This repository contains all of the notes taken by Noah Murphy for the Lighthouse Labs Data Science bootcamp.